-- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - All applicants, including reentry students and former graduates, are exempt from Wonderlic SLE testing if they can provide official proof of earning an Associate's or higher degree that was taught in the English language.
-Applicants will still be required to take the ORA and HESI if applicable. - Official proof of successfully passing the Wonderlic SLE within the last two years at the current required score.
+- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE at the current required score. - All core applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.